testground/docs/debugging-test-plans.md

 Now that output is much more readable!

-I can't claim that build errors will always be as easy to diagnose as this one, but this feature enables plan writers to employ traditional debugging techniques or other debugging tools which they are already familiar.
+I can't claim that build errors will always be as easy to diagnose as this one, but this feature enables plan writers to employ traditional debugging techniques or other debugging tools with which they are already familiar.

 ## Debugging with message output